DigitalProducts/codeception-module-visualception/readme.md

 # VisualCeption
 Visual regression tests integrated in [Codeception](http://codeception.com/).

-This moculde can be used to compare screenshots of a website element.
+This module can be used to compare screenshots of a website element.

 ## How it works